 Assessments are a key component in determining postural stability, movement efficiency and potential risks of injury.
 A person’s static posture is how a person presents themselves while sitting or standing and is the foundation from which a person will move.
 A person’s posture can help to identify muscle imbalances and can be an outstanding gauge of problem areas that need to be further assessed to clarify the puzzle at hand.

-Transistional assessments are made involving movements without a change in one’s base of support while dynamic movement assessments involve movement with a change in one’s base of support.
+Transitional assessments are made involving movements without a change in one’s base of support while dynamic movement assessments involve movement with a change in one’s base of support.
 A change in one’s base of support would include walking or running while movements like squatting, pushing, pulling and balance involve no changes in the base of support.
 Both assessments are a key component in the Corrective Exercise Continuum to determine areas of dysfunction because these observations can show postural distortions and potential overactive and/or underactive muscles.
 These results will also assist in the development of a corrective exercise program that is designed based on each client’s specific needs.
 Not only will these assessments provide a better observation of one’s functional status, but it will also improve one’s performance and functionality overall.
 Other more complex movement assessments, such as the SFMA, can help your corrective exercise prescription.

 Corrective Exercise Continuum